mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Smart: This weapon has intelligent or semi-intelligent rounds able to guide themselves to a target.
 They gain a DM to their attack rolls equal to the difference between their TL and that of the target (usually their armor or vehicle, although Smart weapons can also home in on communications devices, computers and weapons).
 This DM will be a minimum of DM+1 and a maximum of DM+6.

 Stun: These weapons are designed to deal non-lethal damage, incapacitating a living target rather than killing it.
 Damage is only deducted from END, taking into account any Protection.
-If the target’s END is reduced to 0, the target will be incapacitated and unable to perform any actions for a number of rounds by which the damage exceeded their END.
+If the target's END is reduced to 0, the target will be incapacitated and unable to perform any actions for a number of rounds by which the damage exceeded their END.
 Damage received from Stun weapons is completely healed by one hour of rest.

 Very Bulky: Some weapons are designed only for the strongest combatants.
 A Traveller using a Very Bulky weapon must have STR 12 or higher to use it without penalty.
 Otherwise, all attack rolls will have a negative DM equal to the difference between their STR DM and +2.